JesusASmx/HopeEXP-2026/README.md

 4. Enjoy having your own version of the winning system.

-CAVEAT: Due hard disk constraints, I didn't saved the models locally and I forgot to include automatic savers.
+CAVEAT: Due hard disk constraints, I didn't saved the models locally and I forgot to include automatic savers on the code.
 They can be manually added, very easily.

 DECLARATION: This repo was not vibecoded.
 No generative language model was used to write any snipet of it.
 However, considerable passages of it are adaptations from the follow tutorials:
 - Usloth tutorial: https://unsloth.ai/docs/models/qwen3.5/fine-tune